 All of our information is floating out there in the world, and that’s why data loss prevention (DLP) is crucial.
-It is a collection of techniques and procedures used to ensure confidential data is not lost, misused, or accessed by unauthorized users.
+It encompasses a set of methods and protocols utilized to safeguard sensitive data from being lost, misused, or accessed by unauthorized individuals.

-DLP software classifies controlled, sensitive, and business-essential data.
+The DLP software categorizes controlled, sensitive, and business-critical data.
 It identifies breaches of organizational or predefined policy package policies, usually guided by regulatory enforcement such as HIPAA, PCI-DSS, or GDPR.

 But how important are these series of actions for you, your business, and your overall security?
 Check it out here in this blog!